igaszczesniak/igasz.github.io/_pages/cv.md

   * Worked on the algorithm for detecting flooded areas and ice in rivers using SAR data.

 * **European Space Agency**, Intern in the Future Systems Department, *February - July 2021*
-  * Conducted a socio-economic analysis of the Earth observation market.
+  * Conducted a socio-economic analysis of the Earth Observation market.
   * Investigated the main users and usages of Copernicus Sentinels data products and future products from high-priority candidate missions.
   * Developed a comprehensive database of over 300 relevant value-added products, including interactive data visualizations and a report that allowed for enhanced analysis and understanding.